tanichols-zz/fibonacci-singleton/README.md

 # Fibonacci-Singleton
-compute optimized utility to generate Fibonacci sequence(s).
+Compute optimized utility to generate Fibonacci sequence(s).
 The library is implemented as a singleton and will not compute values that have already been computed.

 ## Usage